The Most Incredible Places To Visit In Peru

 Peru’s capital city Lima is home to over ten million people.
 The city has a mixed history that is prevalent to see within its architecture.
 Featuring pre-hispanic, colonial and modern-day buildings Lima is an urban photographer’s dream.
 When thinking about what to pack for Peru be sure to pack your camera!

+There are lots of things to do in Lima.
 The district of Miraflores is synonymous with travellers seeking wild and vibrant nightlife.
 With bars and clubs to suit every genre.
 The Jazz scene in Lima is certainly something to behold, be sure to pack your dancing shoes!

 Lima is rich in history and even those with limited interest in yesteryear will find something of note in the Larco Museum.
 The museum features displays and exhibits of pre-colonial artefacts and is one of the most popular tourist destinations in this incredible city.